978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Mortality

 Up to the mid-1990s, annual gains in life expectancy were becoming smaller and it was expected that future improvements would continue at this slowing speed.
 The pace of annual gains in life expectancy then picked up over the next two decades, and the progression of life expectancy became more linear.
 Until the mid-2010s, average gains in life expectancy were in the order of 0.16 years per year for females and 0.23 years for males.
-However, in recent years and even before the pandemic, average life expectancy was not rising in Ontario, partly due to an increase in opioid-related deaths, but mostly as a result of a slowdown in the improvement of survival rates from heart diseases, which was the main cause of increases in life expectancy over the past decades.
+However, in recent years and even before the pandemic, average life expectancy gains slowed in Ontario, partly due to an increase in opioid-related deaths, but mostly as a result of a slowdown in the improvement of survival rates from heart diseases, which was the main driver of increases in life expectancy over the past decades.
 It is assumed that other factors, such as continued progress in fighting cancer, will drive increases in the average lifespan at a gradual pace over the projection period.

 The projected number of deaths each year is obtained by applying projected age-specific mortality rates to population cohorts of corresponding ages.
 Projections of age-specific death rates are derivedfootnote 3 from trends related to the pace of improvement in overall life expectancy and the age patterns of mortality.